Talcum Powder Lawsuit

 How Ovarian Cancers Are Treated

-Surgery is the most chosen treatment for removal of the cancerous tissue, or in some cases, the entire reproductive system.
+Surgery is the most chosen treatment to remove the cancerous tissue or in some cases, the entire reproductive system.
 However, how much tissue is removed depends on how the disease has progressed and the patient's age.

 Typically, a gynecologic oncologist, a doctor specializing in female reproductive system cancers, performs the surgery.

-Ovarian cancer or mesothelioma patients may also be given chemotherapy, where doctors administer mild toxins to prevent cancer cells from growing.
+Ovarian cancer or mesothelioma patients may also be given chemotherapy, where doctors administer mild toxins to prevent cancerous lung tissue and ovarian cancer cells from growing.

 Case Studies Correlating Talc Powder with Cancer

-Perhaps the most convincing evidence that perineal talc use is related to ovarian cancer was revealed in two case-control studies from 2016, The African American Cancer Epidemiology Study (AACES) and The New England Ovarian Cancer Study.
+Perhaps the most convincing evidence that genital area (perineal) talc use is related to ovarian cancer was revealed in two case-control studies from 2016, The African American Cancer Epidemiology Study (AACES) and The New England Ovarian Cancer Study.

 The study compared nearly 600 African American women with ovarian cancer to over 700 women who weren't afflicted.